DataLab-Platform/DataLab/doc/features/image/2d_peak_detection.rst

     2D peak detection parameters.

 How to use the feature:
-  - Create or open an image in CobraDataLab workspace
+  - Create or open an image in DataLab workspace
   - Select "2d peak detection" in "Computing" menu
   - Enter parameters "Neighborhoods size" and "Relative threhold"
   - Check "Create regions of interest" if you want a ROI defined for each